marionwalton/media-and-society/index.md

 Activity
 {: .label .label-green }

+{: .question}
+When should you use the pocket textbook website and when should you use the downloadable pdf?

+Question
+{: .label .label-green }

 <details markdown="block">
-<summary>When should you use the pocket textbook website and when should you use the downloadable pdf?</summary>
+<summary>Answer</summary>

  Use the website when you are:
 - [ ] Viewing video and animations.